syco/PulseSSH/README.md

 - **Collapsible Sidebar**: Maximize your terminal workspace with a collapsible sidebar.
 - **Intuitive Dialogs**: Easily manage connections, clusters, and settings through clean and organized dialogs.
 - **SFTP Integration**: Quickly open an SFTP session for the active terminal to transfer files.
+- **FTP Integration**: Quickly open an FTP session for the active terminal to transfer files.
 - **Command Palette**: Access commands and actions quickly with a searchable command palette.

 - **Cross-Platform**